 The first blog in our Fentanyl Uncovered series explores the history of fentanyl and what makes it different from other opioids.

-Just over a decade ago, oxycodone was touted as the most dangerous and addictive prescription drug in circulation, contributing to hundreds of thousands of overdoses and ushering in what would become known as the ‘opioid epidemic.’
+Ten years ago, oxycodone was touted as the most dangerous and addictive prescription drug in circulation.
+It contributed to hundreds of thousands of overdoses, ushering in what would become known as the ‘opioid epidemic.’
 More recently, though, another drug called fentanyl has emerged as the eminent antagonist in the opioid crisis.

 What is Fentanyl?
 An Opioid Origin Story

-While the danger presented by fentanyl seems like a recent development, the drug’s history actually goes back much further than the opioid epidemic.
-First synthesized by Paul Janssen in 1960, fentanyl was approved for medical use in the United States eight years later.
-The drug was originally administered to anesthetize patients undergoing surgery, and later found use in pain management.
+The danger presented by fentanyl seems like a recent development, but its history dates back much further than the opioid epidemic.
+Fentanyl is a synthetic opioid first synthesized by Paul Janssen in 1960, and approved for medical use in the United States eight years later.
+The drug was originally administered to anesthetize patients undergoing surgery, and later found use in chronic pain management in clinical practice.

 Because fentanyl is roughly 100 times stronger than morphine, it proved effective in very small doses.
 But despite the dangers it presented in respiratory depression, fentanyl was little cause for concern while it was sequestered to clinical settings.
 In the last few decades, though, as the over-prescribing of opioids led to a sharp rise in addiction rates, the illicit drug market was primed for a narcotic like fentanyl.
 A kilogram of fentanyl can be produced at roughly one tenth of the cost of producing a kilogram of heroin.
 And because of fentanyl’s extreme potency, it can be trafficked in much smaller portions, making it more difficult for law enforcement to detect and seize.